jeffe107/metagenomics-report/README.md

 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.14882745.svg)](https://doi.org/10.5281/zenodo.14882745)

 Repository containing a github-pages website to display the paper figures in a different format.
-The website is available [here](https://jeffe107.github.io/metagenomics-report/)
+The website is available [here](https://jeffe107.github.io/metagenomics-report/) and you can learn more about our project with this [video](https://www.youtube.com/watch?v=xxSlu5Gj-zo)

 ## Abstract